ciscoheat/buddy/README.md

 }
 ```

+### List of built-in Reporters

 `buddy.reporting.ConsoleReporter` is the default reporter, if you need to run it manually similar to above.

+`buddy.reporting.TraceReporter` outputs to `trace()`, and is especially useful for CI in Flash together with the `-D fdb-ci` compiler flag.
+See the [travis flash script](https://github.com/ciscoheat/buddy/blob/master/flash-travis-setup.sh) and the [flash hxml](https://github.com/ciscoheat/buddy/blob/master/buddy.flash.hxml), hopefully you can get some help from there.

+`buddy.reporting.TravisHxReporter` is made for [travis-hx](https://github.com/waneck/travis-hx) which is a standardized solution for using [Travis](https://travis-ci.org/) with Haxe.
+Very nice!

 ## FAQ

 ### Where's main() ?

 Ok, you noticed that it was missing!
 Using some macro magic, you only need to implement `buddy.Buddy` on your Main class and it will create a `main()` method, autodetect all existing subclasses of `buddy.BuddySuite` and run them automatically at startup.
 Static entrypoints are so 2013, don't you think? :) On all server platforms, exit code 0 will be returned for "all tests passed" and 1 if not, so you can use Buddy in CI tools.
-It even works for flash if you add `-D fdb-ci` and use `xvfb-run`.
-It's a bit tricky, but see the [travis flash script](https://github.com/ciscoheat/buddy/blob/master/flash-travis-setup.sh) and the [flash hxml](https://github.com/ciscoheat/buddy/blob/master/buddy.flash.hxml), hopefully you can get some help from there.

 ### Can I include only specific packages?